-Isaac Asimov was one of the greatest science fiction writers in history as well as a prolific author of non-fiction.
-His best loved works include the Foundation series set in humanity's distant future and a book of interlinked short stories called I, Robot.
+A sci-fi master and a prolific author of non-fiction, Isaac Asimov's famous works include the Foundation series set in humanity's distant future and a book of short stories called I, Robot.

 The eldest of three children, the Asimov family migrated to Brooklyn, New York, when he was three years old.
 An independent learner, he taught himself to read at age five.